 Read More

-iPhones are on display during a press preview of India’s first Apple Store in Mumbai, India, Monday, April 17, 2023.
-Apple will open its first retail store in India in Mumbai on Tuesday.
-(AP Photo/Rafiq Maqbool)
+iPhones are on display during a press preview of India’s first Apple Store in Mumbai, India, last year (AP Photo/Rafiq Maqbool)

 Apple Inc bets big on India as it opens first flagship store